dogweather/forkful/content/en/go/testing-and-debugging/writing-tests.md

 weight: 36
 ---

-## What & Why?

-Writing tests in Go involves creating small, manageable pieces of code that validate the functionality and behavior of your application.
-Programmers write tests to ensure their code works as expected under various conditions, to facilitate refactoring, and to help prevent regressions.

 ## How to:
 In Go, tests are typically written in the same package as the code they test.
 Files containing tests are named with the `_test.go` suffix.
 Tests are functions that take a pointer to the testing.T object (from the `testing` package) as an argument, and they signal failure by calling methods such as `t.Fail()`, `t.Errorf()`, etc.

 Example of a simple test for a function `Add` defined in `math.go`: